cetdac-org/cetdac-help-center/docs/en/getstarted/README.md

 ### Chrome extension

-BitApp Chrome extension is now online，If your web page needs to use the API provided by BitApp, you need to install [Chrome extension] first.(http://developer.bitapp.net)。
+BitApp Chrome extension is now online，If your web page needs to use the API provided by BitApp, you need to install [Chrome extension](http://developer.bitapp.net) first.
 After successful installation, a small icon will appear in the upper right corner of the Chrome browser.

 ![Install successfully](./install-success.png)

-If you encounter any problems during the installation, you can go directly to [github](https://github.com/bitapp) to issue problem or contact us. [alan@bitapp.pro](mailto:alan@bitapp.pro)
+If you encounter any problems during the installation, you can go directly to [github](https://github.com/bitapp) to issue problem or contact us. [support@bitapp.pro](mailto:support@bitapp.pro)

 When the installation is finished, open the web page you developed in the new tab.
 The bitapp object will be automatically mounted under the window object.